ryanmorin/stock-analysis/README.md

    For i = rowStart To rowEnd
 ```

-We can reduce the number of 'For' loops used and thereby the amonut of time needed to run the script by replacing the 'For' loop with arrays.
+We can reduce the number of 'For' loops used and thereby the amount of time needed to run the script by replacing the 'For' loop with arrays.
 Once the remaining loop is finished running, the stock calculations can be performed on the data stored in the arrays.
 This change will reduce the number of rows that VBA needs to process from 36,000 to 3012.

 The same section of code as above deleting the nested for loop and adding 3 new arrays: